winplam/my_first_rails_app/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+This project as created as an student [assignment](https://www.theodinproject.com/courses/web-development-101/lessons/your-first-rails-application) for The Odin Project.
+The goal of the assignment is to install the rails application and dependencies and have it deployed to the Heroku website.